-- 1. The applicant must be a United States citizen, a citizen of the Trust Territories, or someone who is in the United States on other than a temporary basis. - 2.
+- 1. The applicant must be a United States citizen, or eligible non-citizen. - 2.
 The applicant must have demonstrated financial need according to the current need-analysis procedure. - 3.
 The applicant must be registered with the Selective Service if the applicant is a male, at least 18 years old, and not a current member of the active armed forces.

-- 4. The applicant must be accepted for admission to the University of Redlands. - 5.
-The applicant must certify non-participation in the unlawful manufacturing, dispensation, possession, or use of a controlled substance.
+- 4. The applicant must be fully admitted and making progress towards an eligible degree or certificate program. - The applicant must certify non-participation in the unlawful manufacturing, dispensation, possession, or use of a controlled substance.